-We adopt, as the true sky model, a model composed of two diffuse foreground components, one dustlike and the other synchrotronlike.
-We represent them as templates at 150GHz and scale them following the scaling laws as described below to all the frequencies of interest.
-For the templates we used the so-called COMMANDER dust and synchrotron maps, scaled to 150GHz using Planck's fiducial scaling laws, as included and described in Planck's latest polarized data release [27].
-For simplicity, but also in agreement with recent findings of [28], hereafter we restrict ourselves to the case with no spatial variability of the scaling laws.
-We consider only 70% of the sky, leaving out the Galactic plane as well as some other high foreground regions as defined by the sky mask provided by the Planck Collaboration [27].
+We adopt, as the true sky model, a model composed of two diffuse foreground components, one dust-like and the other synchrotron-like.
+We represent them as templates at 150GHz and scale them following the scalings laws as described below to all the frequencies of interest.
+For the templates we used the so-called COMMANDER dust and synchrotron maps, scaled to 150GHz using the Planck's fiducial scaling laws, as included and described in the Planck's latest polarized data release [31].
+For simplicity, but also in agreement with recent findings of [26], hereafter we restrict ourselves to the case with no spatial variability of the scaling laws.
+We consider only 70% of the sky leaving out the Galactic plane as well as some other high foreground regions as defined by the sky mask provided by the Planck collaboration [32].